BUAksakal/engine-fault-pattern-mining/README.md

 ## 📌 Project Overview

 Traditional ML models predict *whether* a fault will occur — but not *why*.
 This project uses **Apriori association rule mining** to extract human-readable co-occurrence patterns from engine sensor data, enabling engineers to act on specific root causes rather than black-box predictions.

 **Core question answered:**
-> *"Which combinations of sensor anomalies consistently co-occur with engine faults?"*
+> *"Which combinations of sensor anomalies consistently co-occur with each engine condition?"*

 ---